How to migrate from XAMPP to Herd

 Development Tools

-Herd Pro provides several tools that improve upon XAMPP’s development experience:
+Herd Pro provides several tools that improve upon XAMPP’s development experience:- Mail Testing - Built-in mail catcher for testing emails

 - Log Viewer - Convenient log viewing and searching